ajaytemal-source/Those-Who-Walk-Away-Game/README.md

-# Those Who Walk Away - Game
+# Those Who Walk Away

 *Those Who Walk Away* is a desktop sci-fi simulation with branching narratives and complex interpersonal choices.